Dark Blue World: Production

-Principal photography for the film involved a large number of locations: Hradcany Airport, Czech Republic, Dover, England, Germany and South Africa.
+Principal photography for the film involved a large number of locations: Hradčany Airport, Czech Republic, Dover, England, Germany and South Africa.

 Dogfight footage from the 1969 film Battle of Britain was seamlessly integrated with contemporary film footage using computer imagery and mastering to create the aerial sequences due to the prohibitively expensive cost ($10,000 per hour) of renting a real Spitfire.
 The scene of a train being attacked was the most expensive scene in Czech cinema history, costing more than the entire film Kolya.
 Brief scenes from the 1990 film Memphis Belle were also incorporated.
 Director Jan Svěrák played a number of roles, including practically all the crew members of an Allied North American B-25 Mitchell bomber in the scene where a damaged bomber is escorted.

 Reception

 Dark Blue World opened in both the U.S. and Europe at major international film festivals in London and Toronto, to generally positive reviews, making it one of the most popular aviation war films made.

 Rex Reed described the film in The New York Observer as an "epic that blends action, romance and tragedy.
 Brilliantly directed and sublimely acted."
-Animator Hayao Miyazaki said that this is his favourite film, as it shows the speed and fragility of aircraft and the historic tragedy of the Czech pilots after the war.
+Animator Hayao Miyazaki was very positive of the film, praising it for showing the speed and fragility of aircraft and the historic tragedy of the Czech pilots after the war.

 However, other reviewers were not as enthused.
 Leonard Maltin commented that the love triangle provided a "more novel and interesting" aspect but the "surprisingly elaborate" flying scenes helped make the film less of a "capable but uninspired yarn", not very different from other World War II features.
 Peter Bradshaw's review in The Guardian echoed a similar view, "A by-the-numbers WW2 romantic tale of two Czech pilots in love with the same British woman, which plays like a mixture of Pearl Harbor and "Two Little Boys" by Rolf Harris."